Luminous418/LumiROM/README.md

 ## What it does?

-It downloads the firmware from Samsung servers using [samloader](https://github.com/ananjaser1211/samloader), or custom firmware downloader, merges OTA patches, extracts the partition images and then applies all the features implemented in the repository - Galaxy AI, heavy debloat, Knox patches, performance tweaks and QoL improvements - so the device can be used again with a fresh and modern experience.
+It downloads the firmware from Samsung servers using [samloader](https://github.com/ananjaser1211/samloader), extracts the partition images and then applies all the features implemented in the repository - Galaxy AI, heavy debloat, Knox patches, performance tweaks and QoL improvements - so the device can be used again with a fresh and modern experience.

 The whole process can run either on **GitHub Actions** or **locally** on your machine (requires Ubuntu/Debian distro or WSL).